Investigators enter unit at center of deadly chemical leak at refinery in Deer Park

 DEER PARK, Texas (KTRK) -- Officials in Deer Park say the air is safe after a chemical leak at a plant killed at least two people.

-In an update on Friday morning, Harris County Sheriff Ed Gonzalez said the two victims were removed from the scene and transported to the Harris County Institute of Forensic Sciences.
+In an update on Friday morning, Harris County Sheriff Ed Gonzalez said the two victims were removed from the scene and taken to the Harris County Institute of Forensic Sciences.

-HCSO confirmed that team members went into the scene overnight, and so far, no additional victims have been found.
+HCSO confirmed that team members went to the scene overnight, and no additional victims have been found so far.

-The leak happened around 4:40 p.m.
-Thursday at the Pemex facility off Highway 225.
+The leak happened at about 4:40 p.m.
+Thursday at the Pemex facility off of Highway 225.

 Emergency responders waited until the chemical levels dropped low enough for investigators to safely enter the unit at the center of the leak.